blogarithms/blogarithms.github.io/_posts/2018-12-24-interviewing-for-acm-chapter.md

 You're the driver of a snowplower in a city whose roads are filled with snow.
 Houses are connected by roads and there always exists some route between any two houses in the city.

-Any time you pass through a road, you clear out all the snow in it and clean up the room.
+Any time you pass through a road, you clear out all the snow in it and clean up the road.
 What is the minimum amount of snow you need to clear, to visit all houses?

 > The idea is simple here.
 First, it's obvious that this is a graph theory problem.
 Roads are treated as edges, and the edge weights would be the amount of snow on each road.
 >